Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: Introduction

-A technological limitation of current wireless network architecture is that it fails to provide sufficient support for for aerial vehicle assisted delivery solutions.
-Although high data rates are achievable for users on the ground and in highrises through meticulous planning of extant 5G networks, the coverage of up to the maximum permitted height for drone delivery nodes does not support high data rate and low-latency solutions.
-This is mainly because of the non-isotropic radiation patterns of terrestrial base station antennas.
+The current wireless network architecture will fail to provide sufficient support for for aerial vehicle assisted delivery solutions due to the 3D natıre of the network.
+Although high data rates are achievable for users on the ground and in highrises through meticulous planning of extant 5G networks, the coverage of up to a maximum permitted height for drone delivery nodes does not support high data rate and low-latency solutions because of the non-isotropic radiation patterns of terrestrial base station antennas.
 The areas above the antennas do not receive coverage.
 It is expected that this lack of coverage will hinder the fully autonomous operations of drone delivery nodes.
-Furthermore, the next generation delivery networks are expected to be fully managed by artificial intelligence (AI) involving innovative distributed machine learning (ML) algorithms, as depicted in Fig. \ref{fig-ML}.
-Yet the computational loads of these algorithms may be too intensive for drone nodes, where energy efficiency will remain a strict design goal.
+Furthermore, the next generation delivery networks are expected to be fully managed by artificial intelligence (AI) involving innovative distributed machine learning (ML) algorithms, as depicted in Fig.~\ref{fig-ML}.
+Yet the computational loads of these algorithms may be too intensive for drone nodes, where energy efficiency will remain a strict design goal, hence these algorithms need to be executed at a diverse location.